7 Best Pulse Oximeters of 2026

 Pros

-• Wrist unit with finger probe records SpO2 and pulse rate continuously throughout the night with built-in memory — no smartphone required during recording
+• Fingertip-style unit records SpO2 and pulse rate continuously throughout the night using built-in memory — no smartphone tether required during the recording session

 Cons